anthonyallams/Javascript-Projects/todoList/README.md

     2. User can add a new Todo Item
     3. User can delete existing Todo Item
     4. User can search existing Todo Items
+    5. User can clear all items in Todo List
-    5. Users Todo list will be stored on the browser using localStorage
+    6. Users Todo list will be stored on the browser using localStorage

 # BEST PRACTICES